January 2021

 Since stay-at-home orders from mid-March, the Mesulam Center clinicians have continued to see patients virtually to conduct memory testing and regular visits.
 Moving forward, the primary goal is to sustain the tele-neurology visits to make neurological care more accessible.

 Borna Bonakdarpour, MD, spoke about Northwestern Neurobehavior and Memory Clinic’s response to COVID-19 and the swift move to teleneurology.
-The clinic, located in Northwestern Memorial Hospital Arkes Pavilion, scheduled remote appointments right away, after transfering all the memory, attention, and visual tests to an online format.
+The clinic, located in Northwestern Memorial Hospital Arkes Pavilion, scheduled remote appointments right away, after transferring all the memory, attention, and visual tests to an online format.

 The tele-neurology appointments yielded better success with patients than a phone call, Bonakdarpour noted.
 Additionally, the move to tele-neurology provided greater accessibility for patients with travel difficulties or who are even across the country.
 The Mesulam Center can now provide care to individuals remotely, increasing access to the renowned dementia care to California, Texas, Utah, and Florida.